PrestaShop/prestashop-specs/back-office/wishlist.md

 - If I delete my product from a product page, the product with combinations X and quantity Y will be removed.
 - If I delete my product from a listing page (where there are no combination options), it removes only the product with the default combination - if it ever was added.
 If I have added any combination that is not the default one, then the product block in the listing does not display the full heart icon.
 It is full only if I have added the product with its default combination.

-Exemple : if I didn't added the product with the default combination in my favorite list For example I have a tshirt with following combinations:
+Example: I did not add the product with the default combination to my favorites list

+For instance, I have a tee-shirt in the following combinations:

 * Red (default combination)
 * Black
 * White

-I add the black and the white to one of my favorite list.
-It will be impossible to remove these products of the wishlist from the product list because the heart is empty
+I add the _black_ and the _white_ combinations to my favorites.
+Both products cannot be removed from the listing page since the heart icon is empty.

 ### US 4: Add a favorite product to the cart
 ##### As a logged-in user, I can add a favorite product to the shopping cart